VAT Glossary

 Reverse Charge

-A mechanism where the customer, not the supplier, is liable for the VAT.
-This applies in particular to intra-community services between professionals.
+A system where the customer, not the supplier, accounts for the VAT.
+Common in cross-border services and certain UK domestic construction services.

 VAT Credit